 1. Where you stay determines how you will experience the city.
 Either as a tourist or a worldly traveller.
-Try a classic traditional homestay B&B guesthouse from Petite B&Bs.
-Think old-world service with breakfast served to you daily, afternoon teas, daily room cleaning and family style care and hospitality from locals who share their home with visitors.
-Understandably staying with what is essentially a stranger in there hone can seem uncomfortable or daunting for some, or the first timer, but a classic Bed & Breakfast will give you the richest experience beyond that of a hotel or even an empty apartment rental.
-In a Petite Paris B&B or Petite B&B in Portugal you will connect with a local, get valuable insider city guidance and city tips too, and in insight into the everyday life.In Paris - Stay in Petite Paris B&B Brigitte - a historic 17th B&B guesthouse offering 2 private entry guest suites each with private ensuite bathrooms, right on the Seine river banks on the left bank.
+Try a classic traditional homestay B&B guesthouse from Petite B&Bs Women where you will feel like you are coming home to family each day rather than a concierge.
+Just think old-world family-style service with breakfast served to you daily, afternoon teas, daily room cleaning and wonderfully intimate and warm hospitality from locals who love to share their home with independent travelers.
+Understandably staying with what is essentially a stranger in there home can seem uncomfortable or daunting for some, especially or the first timer, but a classic Bed & Breakfast will give you the richest experience beyond that of a hotel or even an empty apartment rental.
+In a Petite Paris B&B or Petite B&B in Portugal you will connect with a local, get valuable insider city guidance from them (who better than to advise about where to go) and city tips too, and in insight into the everyday life.In Paris - Stay in Petite Paris B&B Brigitte - a historic 17th B&B guesthouse offering 2 private entry guest suites each with private ensuite bathrooms, right on the Seine river banks on the left bank.
 Brigitte is a historian and lover of meeting travellers and chatting to them about Paris in her home.
 She loves to share a drink with her guests and take them out to a local bar - from ONLY 99euro per night, click here to view full details on the Petite Bed and Breakfast website and to check availability - https://www.petitebnbs.com/paris/bb-brigitte

 In Lisbon - From only 30euro per night B&B Anna is our Lisbon accommodation or choice for a real authentic family experience living and staying with a local host who will make you feel right at home, in an authentic residential neighbourhood 10 mins walk to the centre - full details and bookings - https://www.petitebnbs.com/lisbon/bb-anna